sydjango-org/sydjango-content/static-pages/speakers.md

 for some advices.

 Finally, sometimes things don't go as planned.
 We understand this.
-If situation changed on your side and you can't anymore to present on the scheduled date, please try to let us know as soon as you can and we will be happy to reschedule your talk.
+If situation changed on your side and you can't anymore present on the scheduled date, please try to let us know as soon as you can and we will be happy to reschedule your talk.

 Don't hesitate to ask questions!